tomdalling/gemmy/README.md

-Website hosting repo for Gemmy.
-See the [Gremlin] project for the source code (in the `examples` directory).
+This repo has moved.

+- The source for the game is in the [Gremlin] repo here: https://github.com/tomdalling/gremlin/tree/master/examples/gemmy
+- The hosting for the game is here: https://github.com/tomdalling/tomdalling.github.io/tree/master/gemmy

 [Gremlin]: https://github.com/tomdalling/gremlin